apivideo/api.video-api-client-generator/templates/documentation/vod/encoding-transcoding.md

 ---
-title: "Encoding and transcoding"
+title: Encoding and transcoding
-slug: "encoding-transcoding"
 metadata:
-  title: "Encoding and transcoding • api.video Documentation"
-  description: "This guide explains what video encoding and transcoding means and how api.video enables you to provide your users high quality videos via encoding and transcoding."
+  description: This guide explains what video encoding and transcoding means and how api.video enables you to provide your users high quality videos via encoding and transcoding.
 ---

 ## Encoding